 This is a very important aspect of the interview process.
 By asking her what her qualifications are, it enables you to see what formal training she has done and what she has covered in her studies.
 In order to be a qualified Post-Natal care specialist, Maternity Nurses must have a recognised qualification like MNT (accredited by OCN) or NEST (Newborn & Nanny Education Services and Training).

 3. What’s your opinion on routine?

-This is an important one to ask as every Maternity Nurse will have a different approach towards parenting and routine.
+This is an important interview question to ask.
+As every prospective Maternity Nurse will have a different approach towards parenting and routine.
 Some Maternity Nurses will favour stricter routines like that of Gina Ford and others will favour an approach based on attachment/gentle parenting like that of Sarah Buckley.
 It is important to make sure you find and hire a Maternity Nurse that supports you in making your choice on routine.

 4. Do you have experience supporting breastfeeding mums?

 After having a baby you might find that you want help with breastfeeding.
 This question is a good question to ask Maternity Nurses because it allows you to see how much experience they have and how capable they are in supporting you through your breastfeeding journey.
 Some Maternity Nurses have additional qualifications or are breastfeeding specialists too.
 If your preference is not to breastfeed then let the Maternity Nurse know and see how she feels she could support you in that.

 5. What’s your favourite thing about Maternity Nursing?